IVI and Ethiopia

 Ongoing Collaboration

 In 2021, IVI and the Armauer Hansen Research Institute (AHRI) entered into an MOU to establish an IVI Collaborating Center at AHRI headquarters in Addis Ababa, Ethiopia.
-This collaboration center will develop and implement collaborative programs in vaccine R&D and capacity building for global health.
+This collaboration center develops and implements collaborative programs in vaccine R&D and capacity building for global health.
+Read more

 Ethiopia Cholera Control and Prevention (ECCP)

-ECCP plans to provide free cholera vaccination for 40,000 residents in areas at risk of cholera and establish a disease monitoring system to strengthen local public health capabilities in Ethiopia between 2021 and 2023.
-The project will use the oral cholera vaccine (OCV) developed by IVI and produced by the Korean vaccine manufacturer EuBiologics.
+Since 2021, ECCP has established a cholera and diarrheal disease monitoring system to strengthen local public health capabilities in Ethiopia.
+Additionally, in 2022, ECCP provided free cholera vaccination to 100,000 residents in cholera-risk areas, using the oral cholera vaccine (OCV) developed by IVI and produced by the Korean vaccine manufacturer, EuBiologics.
+Read more

-The project will also evaluate the effectiveness and impact of OCV after vaccination and collect epidemiological data of cholera and other diarrhea diseases by conducting follow-up monitoring for several years.
-This will contribute to the Ethiopian government’s efforts to establish policies for combating waterborne diseases such as cholera.
+The project also evaluated the effectiveness and impact of the OCV after vaccination and collected epidemiological data on cholera and other diarrheal diseases through several years of follow-up monitoring.
+This contributed to the Ethiopian government’s efforts to establish policies for combating waterborne diseases including cholera.

-ECCP is funded by the Korea Support Committee for IVI and LG Electronics and is conducted in collaboration with the Ministry of Health of Ethiopia, the Ethiopian Public Health Institute, and AHRI.
+ECCP was funded by the Korea Support Committee for IVI, LG Electronics, and a number of other donors including organizations, companies and individuals, and is conducted in collaboration with the Ministry of Health of Ethiopia, the Ethiopian Public Health Institute, and AHRI.

 Previous Collaboration